 at random.
-These drafts would be read to the full Committee for discussion and
+These drafts will be read to the full Committee for discussion and

-modification prior to a later meeting where a vote would be held.
+modification prior to a later meeting where a vote will be held.
 This procedure helps to

-focus on the strengths and weaknesses of each candidate and ensures a better-documented
+focus on the strengths and weaknesses of each candidate and ensures better documentation

-record of the Committee's deliberations.
+of the Committee's deliberations.
 The draft summary statement of the candidate

 who prevails in the vote then becomes the basis for the final summary statement which is